material-components/material-components-ios/contributing/deprecation_policy.md

 ## Our deprecation process (Googlers)

 1. Measure internal usage of the API.
-2. Create a GitHub project.
+2. Create a GitHub issue.
 3. Write a migration guide.
 4. Annotate the API as "ToBeDeprecated".
 5. Determine a schedule for the API deletion.